microsoft/fluentui/packages/react-components/react-field/docs/Spec.md

    - **Ant** - [`Form.Item`](https://ant.design/components/form/#Form.Item) (uses context to do some of the hooking up between the control and the Form.Item component).
    - **Atlaskit** - [`Field`](https://atlaskit.atlassian.com/packages/design-system/form/docs/fields) (uses a render function as the child of the Field to pass props).

 The Field implementation in this spec follows pattern (4).
 Field passes props to its child to connect the field's label and message text.
-There are several reasons, including:
+There are several reasons:

-- **Accessibility**: All of the accessibility props like `htmlFor` and `aria-describedby` are set correctly on the child for "free".
+- **Accessibility**: All of the accessibility props like `aria-labelledby` and `aria-describedby` are set correctly on the child for "free".
 - **Simplicity**: Passing props down to the children allows any form control to be used as the child of Field.
-- **Consistency**: The Field component provides props for the label, validationState, hint, etc.
+- **Consistency**: The Field component provides props the label, validationState, hint, etc. for any form control.
 - **Bundle size**: When the label and other field functionality is not needed, it is still possible to use the core components like `Input` without pulling in unnecessary dependencies (like `Label` and the field styling).

 ## Sample Code